Burgundy: Profoundly French

 This smaller ward was for wealthy patients.
 Since they were more likely to get the best available treatment, they were more likely to survive.
 Tools of the trade looked like a carpenter's kit — amputation saws, pans for blood-letting, and syringes...delicate as caulking guns.
 The decor here portrays themes of hope.
 A series of Baroque paintings shows the biblical miracles that Jesus performed.
 Patients filled these beds as late as 1982.

 Back out on the street, it seems life is good and the focus is on the here and now.
 A common theme is the region's famous wine.
 Every other shop seems to be selling it.
 Even the town's historic chamber of commerce building is dedicated to the notion that developing a good nose is good for the economy.
-In this delightful sensory exhibit, the complex fragrances of a fine wine can be experienced : ...raspberries, citron... the forest...herbs; in Burgundy a good nose is a life skill worth developing.
+In this delightful sensory exhibit, the complex fragrances of a fine wine can be experience : ...raspberries, citron... the forest...herbs; in Burgundy a good nose is a life skill worth developing.

 Your visit to Burgundy can include about every aspect of the wine trade...even traditional barrel making.
 At this cooperage , a time-honored craft is kept alive — crafting barrels with a mix of modern efficiency and traditional techniques.
 Workmen use steam and bands of iron to bend oak staves into a winetight cask.
 Vintners know the quality of the barrels and the characteristics of the wood contribute to the personality of their wine .